 Under Section 65A of the Education Act 1989 (the Act), the Minister of Education prescribes the number of half days on which schools must be open for instruction.
 (A half day is defined in Section 65B as at least two hours before, or after, noon).

-Under Section 65E of the Act, "the board may at any time, because of an epidemic, flood, fire or other emergencies, close the school" for instruction.
+Under Section 65E of the Act, "the board may at any time, because of an epidemic, flood, fire or other emergencies, close the school for instruction.
 If satisfied that this closure was necessary the Secretary for Education may, by written notice to the board, reduce the number of half days for which the school would otherwise be required to be open.
-The board has authority to close the school for instruction for the above reasons.

 A paid union meeting does not create an emergency regarding of Section 65E of the Act.
 Therefore, the school should not be closed for instruction in these circumstances.
 If it is, the Secretary for Education will almost certainly require the lost half days to be made up.